ROLES & RESPONSIBILITIES

 Who will be the identified duty of candour lead in each organisation – what is the Scottish Government's expectation?

 This will be for organisations themselves to determine.
-Guidance will cover the issues organisations need to consider to support leadership and management actions required to implement the organisational duty.
+Guidance covers the issues organisations need to consider to support leadership and management actions required to implement the organisational duty.

 Who will be the registered health professional involved in determining harm?

 Organisations must ensure that the registered health professional who is involved in determining harm following an unintended or unexpected incident is not someone who was involved in the incident.
 They could, however, work for the same organisation.

 How is Duty of Candour going to work in primary care?

 The implementation of the duty of candour procedure should operate in primary care settings in the same way that it will be implemented across other health and social care providers.
 It will be up to the responsible person (the organisation) to develop and implement processes and systems that support the activation of the procedure and to report on it effectively.